Friday, December 31, 2021

 Historical is a document from Strasbourg in 1492 describing the purchase of fir trees, "Item Koüfft 9 Tannen in die 9 Kirchspill, das gut jor darjnn zu empfohlen, unnd darumb gebenn 2 Gulden (Alike bought 9 fir trees for 9 parishes entrusted for a good year and gave for them 9 gilders)."

-Another historical piece of evidence is from 1521, when the forester in Schlettstadt (Sélestat), Alsace, was paid to tend the meyen.
+Another historical evidence is from 1521, when the forester in Schlettstadt (Sélestat), Alsace, was paid to tend the meyen.
 Meyen is a term for the festive tree decorated at Christmas but with no lights.
 It was not until 1611 that Duchess Dorothea Sibyl of Brandenburg first decorated a Christmas tree with candles.

 In bourgeois circles, the Christmas tree came into vogue only in the late 18th century.
 Goethe frequently writes about Christmas trees and how he cut down a fir tree in his prince's forest.
 That was a forest crime, severely punished at the time.